The ISCLR offers student grants to enable graduate students, post-doctoral

 who should also be a member of ISCLR, and an abstract that should include

 purpose, methods, results and conclusions.
 The abstract should not exceed

 Please note that posters dimensions are confirmed as the meeting approaches.

 Application form and submission

-We require this as a word document to allow us to edited the abstract to make the content anonymous for review purposes only.
+This required as a word document to allow editing of the abstract to make the content anonymous for review purposes only.
 The declaration on the form must be signed by the nominating ISCLR member or they can send a separate email confirming their support.

 If you are a graduate student, post doctoral student or a clinical resident